The CIERA Board of Visitors

 Our Board spends time with CIERA faculty, postdoctoral researchers, and students each time they visit campus.

-Learning about New Technologies
+Learning about Cutting Edge Technologies

 Learning about CIERA's research and connecting scientists with philanthropic networks are key goals of the Board.